 Drew continues to walk down the path that began at Camp Ray Bird, the summer of his freshman year.
 “God has used a number of incredible people and experiences to shape my career path.
 Many of those experiences did not always seem to make sense at the time, but God has always been faithful,” Drew reflected.
 He is making a meaningful difference in the lives of people and offering quality counseling to those who need it.
 This is the way of Grace.

-Are you in the field of counseling and looking to take the next step and get an online master’s degree?
+Are you in the field of counseling and looking to take the next step and get an online mental health counseling degree?
 Maybe your “Camp Ray Bird” experience is reading this blog.
 Learn more at online.grace.edu/programs/master-of-arts-in-clinical-mental-health-counseling/.